-The D locus result that we report is determined by two different genetic variants that can work together to cause diluted pigmentation.
-These are the common d allele, also known as "d1", and a less common allele known as "d2".
-Dogs with two d alleles, regardless of which variant, will have all black pigment lightened ("diluted") to gray, or brown pigment lightened to lighter brown in their hair, skin, and sometimes eyes.
+Dogs with two copies of the d allele will have all black pigment lightened ("diluted") to gray, or brown pigment lightened to lighter brown in their hair, skin, and sometimes eyes.
 There are many breed-specific names for these dilute colors, such as "blue", "charcoal", "fawn", "silver", and "Isabella".
-Note that in certain breeds, dilute dogs have a higher incidence of Color Dilution Alopecia.
-Dogs with one d allele will not be dilute, but can pass the d allele on to their puppies.
-To view your dog's d1 and d2 test results, click the "SEE DETAILS" link in the upper right hand corner of the "Base Coat Color" section of the Traits page, and then click the "VIEW SUBLOCUS RESULTS" link at the bottom of the page.
+Note that dilute dogs have a higher incidence of Color Dilution Alopecia, especially in certain breeds.
+Dogs with one copy of the d allele will not be dilute, but can pass the d allele on to their puppies.